Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ## New credentials

-Version 2 of the `@azure/identity` package includes three new credential types:
+As of October 2021, version 2 of the `@azure/identity` package includes three new credential types.
+More will be added in the future.

 - `AzurePowerShellCredential`, which will use the authenticated user session from the `Az.Account` PowerShell module.
 This credential will attempt to use PowerShell Core by calling `pwsh`, and on Windows it will fall back to Windows PowerShell (`powershell`) if PowerShell Core is not available.
 - `ApplicationCredential`, for use by applications which call into Microsoft Graph APIs and which have issues using `DefaultAzureCredential`.
 This credential is based on `EnvironmentCredential` and `ManagedIdentityCredential`.